Allyship

 Don’t place the burden of your racial awareness and education on your friends of color.

-This seems counterintuitive, especially if you have friends who identify as people of color.
+This seems counterintuitive, especially if you have friends who are people of color.
 It seems natural to turn to a trusted confidante who has a personal, visceral experience with racism for answers.
 This is precisely why you should not do this.
 As horrified as you are at watching footage of protests turning violent and police brutality, realize that your friends of color are probably more exhausted and traumatized than you are.

 Do use your privilege to make a difference.